 The Purpose of Cake Cardboards

-Every tier of every cake should get paired with a cardboard base that is the same shape/size of the intended result.
+Every tier of every cake should get paired with a cardboard base (commission earned) that is the same shape/size of the intended result.
 For example a 7” round cake gets paired with a 7” round cardboard.
 In cases where the cake is oddly shaped, cut a custom cardboard base with a serrated knife.